 The New Zealand Flatworm was introduced into the UK in the 1960s and feeds on earthworms.

-We need your help to find out how far this flatworm has spread and what influence it is having on the environment.
+The New Zealand Flatworm Survey was created to find out how far this flatworm has spread and what influence it is having on the environment.

 How to identify flatworms